ujjwalmsft/architecture-center/docs/patterns/competing-consumers.md

 Consider the following points when deciding how to implement this pattern:

-- **Message ordering**.
-The order in which consumer service instances receive messages isn't guaranteed, and doesn't necessarily reflect the order in which the messages were created.
-Design the system to ensure that message processing is idempotent because this will help to eliminate any dependency on the order in which messages are handled.
-For more information, see [Idempotency Patterns](http://blog.jonathanoliver.com/idempotency-patterns/) on Jonathon Oliver’s blog.
+- **Message ordering.** The order in which messages are received by consumer service instances isn't guaranteed, and doesn't necessarily reflect the creation order of the messages.
+Many messaging services provide capabilities to ensure first-in-first-out (FIFO) ordering of messages.

-    > Microsoft Azure Service Bus Queues can implement guaranteed first-in-first-out ordering of messages by using message sessions.
-For more information, see [Messaging Patterns Using Sessions](https://msdn.microsoft.com/magazine/jj863132.aspx).

 - **Designing services for resiliency**.
 If the system is designed to detect and restart failed service instances, it might be necessary to implement the processing performed by the service instances as idempotent operations to minimize the effects of a single message being retrieved and processed more than once.

 - **Detecting poison messages**.
 A malformed message, or a task that requires access to resources that aren't available, can cause a service instance to fail.
 The system should prevent such messages being returned to the queue, and instead capture and store the details of these messages elsewhere so that they can be analyzed if necessary.
+Many messaging services provide a dead-letter queue that can hold poison messages for later processing.

 - **Handling results**.
 The service instance handling a message is fully decoupled from the application logic that generates the message, and they might not be able to communicate directly.
 If the service instance generates results that must be passed back to the application logic, this information must be stored in a location that's accessible to both.
 In order to prevent the application logic from retrieving incomplete data the system must indicate when processing is complete.